minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 Since both predictions and targets are continuous variables, we use MSELoss to compute the loss between those.

 ### *Pros and cons*
-It is undeniable that accuracy of this approach is high in both public datasets (MPII, COCO) and private datasets.
+It is undeniable that accuracy of this approach is higher in both public datasets (MPII, COCO) and private datasets.
 Nevertheless, its dependence on person detection poses several challenges for me.
 Firstly, overall speed relies heavily on the number of bounding boxes.
 The more this number is, the slower the whole system runs.
 Secondly, it also depends on the quality of bounding box.
 If person detection module fails to capture the whole body,